MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

 ms.service: powerbi
 ms.subservice: powerbi-report-server
 ms.topic: conceptual
-ms.date: 01/09/2020
+ms.date: 01/14/2020
 ---

 # Use Web Application Proxy and Active Directory Federated Services - Power BI Report Server

 This article discusses how to use Web Application Proxy (WAP) and Active Directory Federated Services (AD FS) to connect to Power BI Report Server, and SQL Server Reporting Services (SSRS) 2016 and later.
 Through this integration, users who are away from the corporate network can access their Power BI Report Server and Reporting Services reports from their client browsers and be protected by AD FS preauthentication.
+For the Power BI mobile apps, you also need to [configure OAuth to connect to Power BI Report Server and SSRS](../consumer/mobile/mobile-oauth-ssrs.md).

 ## Prerequisites